 He serves as a Non-Executive Director of Stanhope plc and is a member of CLEAB, the Cambridge Land Economy Advisory Board (University of Cambridge).

-Chief Executive Officer & Head of Private Markets
+Chief Executive Officer – Hermes Real Estate & Head and Private Markets

 Hermes Real Estate

 Chris joined Hermes in 2010, having successfully established Australian fund manager QIC’s European office in London.
 Prior to that he was head of European Property at HSBC.
 Chris spent the majority of his career as a fund manager at Prudential, where he led the diversification of its UK real estate exposure into overseas markets in 2001.